independent-team_westmountmag

 Team members often become dependent on their manager because of micromanagement.
 When managers don’t let team members take responsibility and ownership of tasks, then it’s understandable that people come to depend on that control.

 Next, look at how you’re delegating.
-When delegating tasks, team members must understand exactly what they need to do, they need to know that they have the skills and knowledge to complete the task, and they need to feel responsible for delivering it with a certain level of quality by a certain deadline.
+When delegating tasks, team members must understand exactly what they need to do, know they have the skills and knowledge to complete the task, and feel responsible for delivering it to a certain level of quality by a given deadline.

 Creating a culture of responsibility